ghnatiuk/consuming-gherkin/presentation/bdd_with_ragel/01_slide.md

 * pretty_formatter.feature

 !SLIDE bullets incremental
-# Testing
+# What the Tests Told Us
 .notes Event based design of Gherkin came about out of need to easily test lexer .notes Remember regex == state machine, so inherently event driven .notes Acceptance: when Ragel finishes its work and the current state is not less than the final lexer state

 * Parameterize the Lexer's ctor with a listener
 * (Dependency Injection)
+* Compose listeners for flexibility and additional layers of responsibility
-* Test Spy: SexpRecorder
+* Test using a Test Spy listener: SexpRecorder

 !SLIDE small